 Useful Things to Know Before You Travel to Bergen

 So, in Norway, there are two official written languages, and they are called Nynorsk and Bokmål.
-I learned to write in Bokmål which is what a lot of the larger cities use, particularly Oslo.
+I learned to write in Bokmål which is what many larger cities use, particularly Oslo.

 However, many villages and towns throughout the fjords will be written in Nynorsk.
 If you have grown accustomed to seeing certain words and then one day, you see them written differently, this could be the reason why!